Democracy in Hong Kong

 The Hong Kong democracy movement is a series of political and electoral reform movements primarily led by the pro-democracy camp since the 1980s, with the goal of achieving genuine universal suffrage.
 This means allowing Hong Kong citizens to elect the Chief Executive and all Legislative Council (LegCo) members through "one person, one vote" without "unreasonable restrictions," including the abolition of functional constituencies.
 Hong Kong's path toward democracy has been marked by incremental progress and repeated setbacks.

 Before the 1980s, the city had no democratic elections under British rule.
 Limited political reforms began in the 1980s, with the introduction of indirect elections to the LegCo in 1985 and the first direct elections for some seats in 1991.
 However, Beijing resisted further democratisation, fearing it could undermine its control after Hong Kong's 1997 handover to China.

 Upon the handover, "one country, two systems" framework was meant to guarantee Hong Kong a high degree of autonomy for 50 years, allowing the city to retain its political, economic, and legal systems separate from mainland China.
 The Basic Law, Hong Kong's mini-constitution, promised eventual universal suffrage, but Beijing repeatedly delayed or restricted its implementation.
 In 2004, China ruled that any electoral changes required its approval, and in 2014, it proposed a system where candidates for Chief Executive would be pre-screened by a pro-Beijing committee.
 This ultimately led to the Umbrella Movement, a large-scale protest demanding genuine universal suffrage.

-Following the 2019 protests and the landslide victory of pro-democracy candidates in district elections, Beijing responded by dismantling Hong Kong's already fragile democratic institutions.
-On 11 March 2021, the National People's Congress passed a resolution to overhaul Hong Kong's electoral system, further tightening Beijing's control.
-The new measures drastically reduced democratic representation, ensuring that only government-approved candidates could run for office.
-Critics widely condemned this as a major regression in Hong Kong's democratic progress, declaring that "one country, two systems" was effectively dead.
-With opposition voices silenced, Hong Kong's political landscape has been transformed into one where genuine political competition and dissent are no longer tolerated.
+Following 2019 protests, the pro-democracy camp won the 2019 local elections with a supermajority.
+The Chinese government responded by introducing a series of changes to Hong Kong's political institutions.
+On 11 March 2021, the National People's Congress passed a resolution to overhaul Hong Kong's electoral system, further reducing democratic representation, ensuring that only government-approved candidates could run for office.
+Further changes to the district councils in 2023 reduced the proportion of directly elected seats and increased the number of appointed ones.
+After the reforms imposed by Beijing, Hong Kong scored 0.15 (159th) on the V-Dem Democracy electoral democracy index for the year 2025, ranking under Iran (156th) and Russia (152nd) while also observing top-of-the-list declines of freedom of expression, among Mexico and Myanmar.